teknico/snabb/src/program/lwaftr/doc/README.ndp.md

 # NDP support

-There are conceptually two types of NDP support shipped with snabb-lwaftr.
+There are conceptually two types of NDP support shipped with Snabb lwAFTR.

 One listens for neighbor solicitations, and replies with neighbor advertisements.
 It replies to a solicitation if and only if the target address is one of the